ksu-is/Facial-Recognition/projectroadmap.md

 1. **DONE** Fix code - fix problems found during testing
 1. **DONE** Review code - correct flaws in the program
 1. **DONE** Test code - test code, determine if its production ready
-1. **WORKING** Re-evaluate code - look code over and see where it can be moddified for efficiency
+1. **DONE** Re-evaluate code - look code over and see where it can be moddified for efficiency
 1. **WORKING** Review code - view progress, access progress and determine next steps
 1. Test code - test code, determine if its production ready